menevser/menevser.github.io/_pages/about.md

   - /about.html
 ---

-**Hi!** I’m a first year ECE Ph.D. student advised by Professor [Urbashi Mitra](https://viterbi.usc.edu/directory/faculty/Mitra/Urbashi) at University of Southern California (USC).
+**Hi!** I’m a first-year Ph.D. student in Electrical and Computer Engineering (ECE), advised by Professor [Urbashi Mitra](https://viterbi.usc.edu/directory/faculty/Mitra/Urbashi) at the University of Southern California (USC).

-Previously, I got my B.S. degrees in 2024 at [Koç University](https://www.ku.edu.tr/en/) majoring in ECE and Mathematics with 3.82/4.00, advised by Professor [Ertuğrul Başar](https://www.tuni.fi/en/people/ertugrul-basar).
-I additionly did an exchange semester focused on applied Mathematics at University of Toronto.
-I have previously worked at Siemens and Aselsan.
+Previously, I earned my B.S. degrees in 2024 from [Koç University](https://www.ku.edu.tr/en/), majoring in Electrical and Computer Engineering and Mathematics, with a GPA of 3.82/4.00.
+I was advised by Professor [Ertuğrul Başar](https://www.tuni.fi/en/people/ertugrul-basar).
+I also completed an exchange semester focused on Applied Mathematics at the University of Toronto.
+In the past, I have worked at Siemens and Aselsan.

-**Research Interests**</span>
+---

+### Research Interests

--Multi Agent Reinforcement Learning for UAVs.
+- Multi-Agent Reinforcement Learning (MARL) for UAV communication networks

--[].

--[].

-**Scholarships and Honors**</span>
+- Wireless communications and optimization
+- [Add more specific interests here if desired]

+---

+### Scholarships and Honors

--Fellowship at University of Southern California (2024)
+- Ph.D.
+Fellowship, University of Southern California (2024)

--Study in Canada Grant (2022)
+- Study in Canada Grant (2022)

--Full Scholarship at Koç University (2019)
+- Full Scholarship, Koç University (2019–2024)
+- [Add any additional awards, honors, or fellowships here]